Skip to Content

 2. Ski (or Sun) in Tahoe

-Visiting Lake Tahoe is a great thing to do in Northern California
+Visiting Lake Tahoe is a great thing to do on a Northern California family vacaton

 A good chunk of the best things to do in Northern California are found outside.
 Some of the best skiing in North America can be found at the resorts surrounding Lake Tahoe.